theborakompanioni/azure-docs.de-de/articles/azure-functions/functions-bindings-service-bus.md

 <a name="triggerusage"></a>

 ## <a name="trigger-usage"></a>Triggerverwendung
-Dieser Abschnitt veranschaulicht die Verwendung Ihres Service Hub-Triggers in Ihrem Funktionscode.
+Dieser Abschnitt veranschaulicht die Verwendung Ihres Service Bus-Triggers in Ihrem Funktionscode.

 In C# und F# kann die Service Bus-Triggernachricht in alle folgenden Eingabetypen deserialisiert werden: